Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-DpT2LNED0wk.md

 # [February 2nd, 2021 Livestream](../2021-02-02.md)
 ## Q&A: Mk.6 Belt in the next Update?
 https://www.youtube.com/watch?v=DpT2LNED0wk
-This question was possibly duplicated with a more recent answer: [March 23rd, 2021 Livestream Q&A: Any chance of faster belts in the future?](./yt-Rv5-4k_ZzWU.md) [https://www.youtube.com/watch?v=Rv5-4k_ZzWU](https://www.youtube.com/watch?v=Rv5-4k_ZzWU)
+This question was possibly duplicated with a more recent answer: March 30th, 2021 Livestream Q&A: Will there be a Mk.6 belt? [https://www.youtube.com/watch?v=x2MeE6UR3o8](https://www.youtube.com/watch?v=x2MeE6UR3o8)

 ### Topics